Do you have diabetes? Find out why caring for your feet is crucial to your health.

 - Avoid walking around barefoot, even when indoors.
 Not having the proper protection for your feet could lead to sores, injuries or an infection.

-Foot & Ankle Centers is here to provide quality, compassionate foot care to the Nashville, TN area.
+Foot & Ankle Specialists of Nashville is here to provide quality, compassionate foot care to the Nashville, TN area.
 If you are dealing with diabetes and want to get a checkup, call our Nashville office today at (615) 662-6676 to schedule your next appointment.